 All over the world, people are on the move.
-Over 70.8 million people are currently forcibly displaced from their homes.
-In 2018 alone, there were 28 million new internal displacements across 148 countries and territories.
+Over 100 million people are currently forcibly displaced from their homes.
 Eighty percent of the world’s displaced remain in neighboring countries in the global south.
 They have no prospective of either going home or resettling in a third country.

 The causes of forced migration are complex and interwoven.
 Conflict, often combined with other factors such as mega-development projects, weakened governance, and the impacts of a changing climate, can contribute to forcing people to flee.

-Canadians can help to address the root causes of forced displacement.
 Our government has an important role to play in addressing the reasons people are forced to leave home in the first place.
-Conflict, climate crisis and economic factors, including the involvement of Canadian companies, are all part of the push factors that cause people to flee.
+Conflict, climate crisis, and economic factors, including the involvement of Canadian companies, are all part of the push factors that cause people to flee.
 This means we have an opportunity to encourage our government to implement policies that protect all from forced displacement.
-One way of doing that is through an investment in grassroots peacebuilding globally, along with asking the government to ensure that Canada's development and trade policies do not hinder peacebuilding work.
+One way of doing that is through an increase in support for grassroots peacebuilding globally, along with asking the government to ensure that Canada's development and trade policies do not hinder peacebuilding work.

 Did you know that Canada only gives 0.28% of its Gross National Income (GNI) toward Official Development Assistance (ODA)?
 This is only a third of the globally agreed upon 0.7% benchmark.
-We believe that increasing this amount and investing resources in local communities working for peace can make a difference in the lives of many, including people on the move.
+Moreover, within this small pot, support for peacebuilding only accounts for approximately 5-10% annually.
+In contrast, Canada’s military spending in 2018 was almost five times the total spent on ODA.

 MCC partners continually ask us to advocate here in Canada so that migration can be a choice, not a last resort.
 No one should be forced to flee their home.